How much do Christmas lights cost to run? Everything you need to know - and how to cut that price in half

 (Image credit: Future PLC)

-How to reduce running costs
+How to reduce the cost of running Christmas tree lights

 We understand that being cost-efficient this festive period is important to many, hence the many budget Christmas decorating ideas we've seen floating around.